Blog

 Supply Chain and Logistics Industry Leaders Share Perspective on COVID-19 Pandemic

 Throughout the COVID-19 crisis, we are finding that each industry has its own unique challenges and experiences.
 A key area, supply chain & logistics, has been important as we navigate the pandemic.
-Collin Weiss, Executive Recruiter and our Supply Chain & Logistics team has been speaking with thought leaders in the industry in regards to their specific companies, the industry as a whole, and the impact COVID-19 has had.
+Our Supply Chain & Logistics team has been speaking with thought leaders in the industry in regards to their specific companies, the industry as a whole, and the impact COVID-19 has had.
 Thank you to all participants for your helpful perspective and thoughtful advice.

 Greg Quast, Vice President of Operations, Freight Consolidation